theiagen/tbp-parser/docs/usage.md

     --operator "John Doe"
 ```

 Please note that the BAM file must have the accompanying BAI file in the same directory.
-It must also be named exactly the same as the BAM file but ending with a .bai suffix.

 ### Help Message